How to Audit and Revoke Former Employee Access Securely

 | Any external client portals | Per-client account settings | Remove; notify client if necessary |

+Build this inventory before someone leaves—not in the hours after a contentious termination.
 If you discover accounts you weren't aware existed, document them before removing access.
-A quick export of their profile data, access history, and any files or records they owned is useful both for continuity and for any potential legal review.
+A quick export of their profile data, access history, and any files or records they owned is useful both for continuity and any potential legal review.
 For a structured approach to identifying these gaps, our small business security assessment guide provides a framework for auditing your entire technical stack.

 If you want to avoid this audit by provisioning access correctly from the start, our new employee IT onboarding checklist covers the setup process that makes offboarding a documented reversal rather than a reconstruction.